 go to http://medwoman.wordpress.com. and type “World Vision made my dream come true” in the SEARCH box beside the title of the blog.
 This will take you to the first blog that I wrote.

-Most of the pictures taken and all of the video on this site are from Joanne’s camera from her three visits to Zambia.
+Most of the pictures taken and all of the video on this site are from Joanne’s camera from her five visits to Zambia.
 Apart from the vegetables and pictures needed to produce this site.